matiasbrav0/authorizer/README.md

 ```

 - You can start the application running `go run main.go` and then start sending the operations one by one from the console
-- Or you can load the operation files in the root of the project, run the docker commands again and then we will have the ops files in the container.
+- Or you can load the operation files in the root of the project, run the docker commands again and then we will have the operation files in the container.
 Just run `go run main.go < {file_name}` and watch the output.

 ## Additional comments